adamspe/bird_sightings/README.md

 Click the pencil icon with the popover text of "Add new sighting" to create a new sighting.
-A picture isn't required but give each sighting one anyway, this way they can show up in the carousel view.  (**Warning:** There seems to be a bug in Drupal itself where the "Upload" button when adding files doesn't always work so when you add a picture it's best to just pick the file but don't click the "Upload" button, the image will be added when the sighting is created).
+A picture isn't required but give each sighting one anyway, this way they can show up in the carousel view.  (**Warning:** There seems to be a bug in Drupal itself where the "Upload" button when adding files doesn't always work, and often hangs/spins, so when you add a picture it's best to just pick the file and **don't** click the "Upload" button, the image will be added when the sighting is created).
 The more sightings you add (in more places) the more interesting the map will look, and the more stuff the carousel view will show.

 ## Icon overview